Vivaldi Vienna

 The Philosophy Behind Orchester 1756

 Orchester 1756 organizes year-round concert series in Salzburg, Vienna, and Munich.
-The continuous rehearsal and extensive concert activities create an extraordinary homogeneity that can be felt from the very first note.
-Since 2014, Greek violinist Dimitris Karakantas, as the permanent concertmaster and soloist, has provided fresh impulses and stimulated ongoing development.
+The continuous rehearsal and extensive concert activity create an extraordinary homogeneity that can be felt from the very first note.
+Since 2014, Greek violinist Dimitris Karakantas, as permanent concertmaster and soloist, has continuously provided fresh impulses and inspired further artistic development.

-What characterizes our performance is our commitment to giving 100% every time.
+What characterizes our performance is our commitment to always giving 100%.
 This requires unity and compactness.
 We aim to refocus ourselves on every new composition, every concert, every venue, and every atmosphere.
 What we performed in “Concert A” could sound completely different in “Concert B.”

 – Konstantin Hiller